Ohene: Early life and career

-2000 - 2004: Return to Philadelphia
+2000 – 2004: Return to Philadelphia

 Ohene returned to Philadelphia in the United States, where he established the Christian hip hop group "Exit-Us".
-From 2002 - 2004, he taught a course entitled "The Art of Rap: How to Emcee" at Temple University through the Pan African Studies Community Education Program.
+From 2002 to 2004, he taught a course entitled "The Art of Rap: How to Emcee" at Temple University through the Pan African Studies Community Education Program.

 While teaching at Temple University, Ohene wrote his first full-length album, The Rapademics, which was released in November 2004 and rereleased in January 2006.
 The majority of The Rapademics tracks produced by DJ DN3, with a few cuts produced by Mr. Throwdown, Greg Soundz, Jee-Eye-Zee, and Ohene himself.
 On this album, Ohene introduced the concept of "neo cubism," in part inspired by Picasso's Cubism, in which stereo panning creates alternate endings to the story.
 The Rapademics also fuses classical music with hip-hop and is the first hip-hop album to use the Waltz time signature 3/4 (nearly all hip-hop songs are in 4/4 time signature).

 In addition to Temple University, Ohene has lectured at Rowan University, University of Delaware, and Virginia Tech.
 He is referenced in songwriter and author Cynthia Bigg's "The Poetic Cries of the Impoverished", which was published in 2009.
 Ohene also met rap artist Christopher "Play" Martin of the rap duo Kid 'n Play.
 Martin still aids him as a career consultant since their initial meeting in 2004.